Employability Based Learning 1

-Employability-based Learning 1: Applying Theory in Practice
+Employability-based Learning 1: Applying Theory in Practice (Cambria) 2023-24

-Run by School of Computer Science and Electronic Engineering
+School Of Computer Science And Electronic Engineering

-Semester 1 & 2
+Module - Semester 1 & 2

 Indicative content includes:

 ● Workplace practices in the Computing industry

 ● Application of group theory: forming effective groups, managing group work, a review of group management theories such as Belbin and Tuckman

 ● Use of new ideas as transformational tools that leads to new levels of awareness, through reflection.

 ● Making sense of the practical relevance of knowledge, skills, concepts and theories.